 Are you a business owner?
-It’s likely you’re always on the lookout for new tactics to boost employee productivity in the workplace and the impact it has on your bottom line.
+It’s likely you’re always on the lookout for new tactics to boost employee productivity, and the impact it has on your bottom line.
 Let’s face it, the business world is highly competitive, so it’s not surprising that you’re continually looking for new ways to make your team that little bit more productive.

-Workplace productivity can be affected by many factors – both people and environment related.
-Once you understand how your employees work, the impact the office layout has on their day-to-day activities, and what the pain points are, you will find it much easier to identify sources of trouble that may have been hampering workplace productivity.
+Workplace or remote productivity can be affected by many factors – both people and environment-related.
+Once you understand how your employees work, the impact the working process has on their day-to-day activities, and what the pain points are, you will find it much easier to identify sources of trouble that may have been hampering workplace productivity.
 Like any company asset, your workforce needs to be taken care of in the best possible way.
 Without a talented and motivated team, your company will struggle to gain any traction and lose its ability to stand out in a competitive industry.
-So, with that in mind, here are some things you can do to improve productivity in your office.
+So, with that in mind, here are some things you can do to improve productivity in your business.

 1) Remove negativity

 Negativity is contagious and can quickly kill the morale of any team.
 It’s likely you have several people in your company who are sometimes guilty of this.
 You need to identify who they are, advise they cut back on their negative attitude, and encourage them to be more open to new ideas and working better with others.
 While you can’t change a person’s views overnight, you can gently nudge them towards a more opened minded approach to how they communicate with others.